a-b-street/abstreet/docs/roadmap.md

 Improve the quality of map geometry derived from OpenStreetMap:

 - try new algorithms to generate intersection polygons
-- make the map editor easy to use and handle evolving OSM data
+- make tools for easily improving relevant data in OSM
 - use ML and lidar/satellite data to get extremely accurate curb / planter / sidewalk geometry